aantron/dream/example/e-json/README.md

 <b>$ opam install --deps-only --yes .</b>
 <b>$ dune exec --root . ./json.exe</b></code></pre>

-You can try this example in the [playground](http://dream.as/e-json).

 <br>

 This example expects JSON of the form `{"message": "some-message"}`.
 Let's test